temporalio/documentation/docs/go-workflow-testing.md

 ## Activity mocking and overriding

 When running unit tests on Workflows, we want to test the Workflow logic in isolation.
-Additionally, we want to inject activity errors during our test runs.
-The test framework provides two mechanisms that support these scenarios: activity mocking and activity overriding.
-Both of these mechanisms allow you to change the behavior of activities invoked by your Workflow without the need to modify the actual Workflow code.
+Additionally, we want to inject Activity errors during our test runs.
+The test framework provides two mechanisms that support these scenarios: Activity mocking and Activity overriding.
+Both of these mechanisms allow you to change the behavior of Activities invoked by your Workflow without the need to modify the actual Workflow code.

-Let's take a look at a test that simulates a test that fails via the "activity mocking" mechanism.
+Let's take a look at a test that simulates a test that fails via the "Activity mocking" mechanism.

 ```go
 func (s *UnitTestSuite) Test_SimpleWorkflow_ActivityFails() {